HomeEditor's PickCompliance In The Cloud: Why IAM Is Critical

 In this post, I will show you why IAM is critical and essential for compliance in the cloud.

-Cloud adoption is more and more popular in 2023, but with it comes great responsibility.
-Compliance with international standards is necessary in every company's security program.
+Cloud adoption is increasingly popular in 2023, but with it comes great responsibility.
+Compliance with international standards is necessary in every company’s security program.Â

-In this article, we will understand what compliance standards say about IAM and how your cloud security teams should approach this topic.
+This article will explain what compliance standards say about IAM and how your cloud security teams should approach this topic.Â

 ISO 27001:2022